Some people go through horrible injuries and never go back to their full self, while others do.

-“I can’t say enough about the amount of shoulder and back health and even hip health (inward and outward swing squats are FANTASTIC for connecting tricky hips to tricky shoulders in a functional way) I’ve regained in the last 2 weeks.
+“I can’t say enough about the amount of shoulder and back health and even hip health (Heart shaped swings into an overhead squat are FANTASTIC for connecting tricky hips to tricky shoulders in a functional way) I’ve regained in the last 2 weeks.
 It’s like 10 years of progress.
 When I lift my arms now my core starts to automatically engage!
 This is after 2 weeks!
 It’s almost a miracle.” -Chris Webb-

 - 1:26 Chris’s accident and further injuries

 - 4:50 Taking the good and the bad things in your life

 - 5:40 Refusing to use a walker